Effects of sleep deprivation on cognitive performance: Executive function

 The anterior cingulate cortex has been implemented in the process of inhibiting a habitual response or detecting possible conflicts in responses; this is shown by the Stroop test.
+Sleep deprivation impairs cognitive flexibility, a key aspect of executive function involving task switching.
+A 2025 scoping review found consistent deficits in task-switching accuracy and cognitive flexibility following total sleep deprivation (less consistent for partial), alongside changes in neural mechanisms like prefrontal and striatal activity.
+Similarly, sleep deprivation prolongs auditory P300 latency and reaction time in healthy adults, with acute deprivation causing greater slowing than chronic.
 Studies have found that as little as 36 hours of sleep deprivation can cause a performance reduction in tasks requiring these executive functions.

 The processes above illustrate a model of controlled versus automatic behavior that was hypothesized by Shallice et al. (1989), called the supervisory attentional system.
 This system is believed to come into play when intervention of habitual response is necessary.
 Damage to the prefrontal cortex will cause a breakdown in this system, resulting in utilization behaviors.
 These behaviors would include spontaneous sequences of action on irrelevant objects in the surroundings with no clear goal in mind.
 This theory has helped to extend the current knowledge on executive functions.

 Decision making

 Decision making involves a range of executive functions that need to be combined and organized in order to respond in the most appropriate manner (i.e., respond with the most advantageous decision).
 There are many aspects to the process of decision making, including those discussed above.

 Decision-making is among the cognitive and behavioral processes that are severely hampered by prolonged sleep deprivation.
 Extended night shifts have been found to significantly impair attentiveness and memory recall for shift workers, especially nurses and other healthcare professionals.
-69% of 100 shift-working nurses in the study reported having inadequate sleep, which was linked to worse cognitive function, such as shorter reaction times and more mathematical errors.
+Sixty-ninepercent (69%) of one hundred shift-working nurses in the study reported having inadequate sleep, which was linked to worse cognitive function, such as shorter reaction times and more mathematical errors.
 Additionally, lack of sleep causes increased anxiety-like behaviors and impairs the brain's ability to block out unimportant stimuli when performing tasks requiring attention.
 Disruptions in important brain circuits and the downregulation of proteins necessary for cognitive stability are the causes of these behavioral abnormalities.
 Other processes involved that correlate to executive function will be discussed below.